Galactic Milieu Series

 The Galactic Milieu Series is a series of science fiction novels by Julian May.
-It is linked to her previously-published series, the Saga of Pliocene Exile; and through the fantastical device of time-travel, acts as both a prequel and a sequel to this earlier series.
+It is linked to her previously published series, the Saga of Pliocene Exile; and through the fantastical device of time-travel, acts as both a prequel and a sequel to this earlier series.
 The "Galactic Milieu" of the title is an interplanetary federation, and Earth's membership of it is a central plot concern.

 It comprises four novels.
-Firstly, the novel Intervention, which covers the events leading up to Earth joining the Galactic Milieu, followed by the three books of the Galactic Milieu Trilogy – Jack the Bodiless, Diamond Mask and Magnificat – which together cover the events of Earth's membership of the Galactic Milieu.
+Intervention covers the events leading up to Earth joining the Galactic Milieu, followed by the three books of the Galactic Milieu Trilogy – Jack the Bodiless, Diamond Mask and Magnificat – which together cover the events of Earth's membership of the Galactic Milieu.

 The series involves several religious and philosophical themes, including references to the work of Pierre Teilhard de Chardin.

 The novels

 The series begins with Intervention: A Root Tale to the Galactic Milieu and a Vinculum between it and The Saga of Pliocene Exile (ISBN 0-395-43782-2, Boston: Houghton Mifflin, 1987).
 This was released in one volume in the UK, but in mass market paperback in the US as two volumes: Surveillance and Metaconcert.
 May calls Intervention a vinculum, or link-tale, between the Saga of Pliocene Exile and the Milieu trilogy proper.
 However, it is a near-essential introduction to the Milieu trilogy as well as a balanced stand-alone work.

 Jack the Bodiless (ISBN 0-679-40950-5, New York: Knopf, 1991) is the first book of the trilogy proper, followed by Diamond Mask (ISBN 0-679-43310-4, New York: Knopf, 1994), and Magnificat (ISBN 0-679-44177-8, New York: Knopf, 1996).